 Mission teams and volunteers always work under the authority of our local partners.
 They assist local staff and work together as brothers and sisters.
 They stay at local standards, at their own costs.
 Besides the social and practical work, sharing of experiences and ideas is key.

-Hanneke van den Biggelaar General Manager and Relations Manager Africa+
+Hanneke van den Biggelaar – General Manager & Relations Manager Africa+

-Together we will make the world a little more beautiful.
+“Together, we believe that through connection and involvement, we can make the world a little more beautiful.”

 hanneke@lst.nl

-Marleen Kragt Director Europe / Relations Manager Europa
+Marleen Kragt – Director Europe & Relations Manager Europe

 marleen@lst.nl